Everything You Need to Know

 Ta Prohm is where Tomb Raider was filmed and as such is very popular.
 There are fascinating old trees growing over the stones, so much so that parts of the temple have collapsed and lots of reinforcement work is taking place to support the walls.
 This temple is magical, a stereotypical "lost world"… a fantastic place.
 If you can, try and meander off the pathways a bit to escape the crowds.

 A good place to watch sunset is from Phnom Bakheng.
 It does get very busy, but it’s worth watching the sun set over Angkor Wat, from afar.
-You can ride an elephant up to the top of the hill which is kinda fun!

 Some other highlights include the Terrace of the Elephants, which is a stone wall decorated with elaborate carvings.
 The Terrace of the Leper King is nearby and worth a gander too.